message/iata/IR.md

 5. Passengers could be subject to COVID-19 test upon arrival and quarantine at their own expense.
 6. Nationals and residents of Iran arriving from or who have transited through Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, United Kingdom or Zimbabwe in the past 14 days are subject to a COVID-19 test upon arrival and quarantine for 14 days at a hotel in the airport.
 7. Passengers must complete a "Self-declaration Form" before arrival at <a href="https://tinyurl.com/2amxzs3u">https://tinyurl.com/2amxzs3u</a>
 8. E-visas can be obtained before departure at <a href="http://e_visa.mfa.ir/en/">http://e_visa.mfa.ir/en/</a> .
-Passengers must have an e-visa confirmation.
+Passengers must have an e-visa confirmation and return/onward tickets.